-- 11. Zoning.
-The project shall comply with all other requirements of the C2-1VL-CPIO zone. - 12.
-Senate Bill 35.
+- 11. Senate Bill 35.
 The project shall comply with all state requirements of Senate Bill 35 and California Government Code Section 65913.4.
-A minimum of 50 percent of base dwelling units shall be reserved as affordable units to households making below 80 percent of the area median income. - 13.
+A minimum of 50 percent of base dwelling units shall be reserved as affordable units to households making below 80 percent of the area median income. - 12.
 Automobile Parking.
 Pursuant to California Government Code Section 65913.4(d)(1), no parking requirements shall apply for multifamily developments located within one-half mile of public transit.
-No residential parking spaces are required. - 14.
+No residential parking spaces are required.
+Commercial parking shall be provided consistent with LAMC Section 12.21 A.4. - 13.
 Bicycle Parking.
-Bicycle parking shall be provided consistent with LAMC 12.21 A.16. - 15.
+Bicycle parking shall be provided consistent with LAMC 12.21 A.16. - 14.
 Landscaping.
 The landscape plan shall indicate landscape points for the project equivalent to 10% more than otherwise required by LAMC 12.40 and Landscape Ordinance Guidelines "O".
-All open areas not used for buildings, driveways, parking areas, recreational facilities or walks shall be attractively landscaped, including an automatic irrigation system, and maintained in accordance with a landscape plan prepared by a licensed landscape architect or licensed architect, and submitted for approval to the Department of City Planning. - 16.
+All open areas not used for buildings, driveways, parking areas, recreational facilities or walks shall be attractively landscaped, including an automatic irrigation system, and maintained in accordance with a landscape plan prepared by a licensed landscape architect or licensed architect, and submitted for approval to the Department of City Planning. - 15.
 Community Plan Implementation Overlay.
-Prior to the issuance of a building permit, the applicant shall demonstrate compliance with the West Adams Baldwin Hills Leimert Community Plan Implementation Overlay ("CPIO") pursuant to Ordinance No. 184,794. - 17.
+Prior to the issuance of a building permit, the applicant shall demonstrate compliance with the Southeast Los Angeles Community Plan Implementation Overlay ("CPIO") pursuant to Ordinance No. 184,794. - 16.
 Department of Building and Safety.
-The project shall comply with all comments and corrections received from the Department of Building and Safety under Permit No. 19010-10000-00714. - 18.
+The project shall comply with all comments and corrections received from the Department of Building and Safety under Permit No. 19010-10000-05757. - 17.
 Prevailing Wage Requirements.
 In accordance with Government Code Section 65913.4(a)(8), the applicant shall confer with Department of Public Works, Bureau of Contract Administration, Office of Contract Compliance, and shall provide the following to the Department of City Planning: - a.
 A signed Preconstruction Checklist Agreement between the Applicant and the Bureau of Contract Administration (maintained in the case file), prior to clearing any Building Permit, which covers the following: - i.
 All construction workers employed in the execution of the development will be paid at least the general prevailing rate of per diem wages for the type of work and geographic area, as determined by the Director of Industrial Relations pursuant to Sections 1773 and 1773.9 of the California Labor Code, except that apprentices registered in programs approved by the Chief of the Division of Apprenticeship Standards shall be paid at least the applicable apprentice prevailing rate. - ii.
 The development proponent shall ensure that the prevailing wage requirement is included in all contracts for the performance of the work. - iii.
 All contractors and subcontractors shall pay to all construction workers employed in the execution of the work at least the general prevailing rate of per diem wages, except that apprentices registered in programs approved by the Chief of the Division of Apprenticeship Standards shall be paid at least the applicable apprentice prevailing rate. - iv.
 Except as provided in subclause (vi), all contractors and subcontractors shall maintain and verify payroll records pursuant to Section 1776 of the Labor Code and make those records available for inspection and copying as provided in Sections 1776 and 1812 of the Labor Code.